Use Library Search | Ketu to find research articles across many databases.

 Search for topic words or the "Title of the Article" (within quotation marks).
 E.g.:

-Search the title (e.g. Journal of Hydrology) in the Library Catalogue, limited to Journals, to see if the Library holds the volume (e.g.233) and issue (e.g. 1-4) the article was published in.
+Search the title (e.g. Nature) in the Library Catalogue, limited to Journals, to see if the Library holds the volume (e.g. 471) and issue (e.g. 7336, if given) the article was published in.
 Choose Get It for paper copies or View It for online access.

 The quickest way to find articles on a specific topic is by searching a database.

-Otago University subscribes to hundreds of databases, but the ones to the right are a good start for physics students and researchers.
+Otago University subscribes to hundreds of databases, but the ones to the right are a good start for Psychology students and researchers.
 Thousands of journals are indexed on these databases, and they contain millions of indexed articles.
-See the suggested guides under each recommended database, or contact your subject librarian for help.
+Most databases will have 'search help', or a 'search tips' section on their websites, but if you want help using the databases effectively, feel free to contact your subject librarian.

 Databases often give access to full text content, but the amount of full text content available can vary.
 Other databases just have bibliographic information like the title, author(s), journal of publication (with the volume, issue and page numbers), and year of publication.